USEPA/hwip/docs/data/data-trends-page-help.md

 # Data Trends & Analysis Page Help

-The Hazardous Waste Information Platform's Data Trends and Analysis page provides access to a variety hazardous waste program data presented in tables, maps, dashboards, and or charts.
+The Hazardous Waste Information Platform's Data Trends and Analysis page provides access to a variety hazardous waste program data presented in tables, maps, dashboards, and charts.

 Use the Filter by menu to display only content chosen content.
 Options: